reaptor/elmish-land/docs/docs/core-concepts/pages.md

 :::info

-You can read more about `LayoutMsg` on the [Sending messages to pages](/docs/core-concepts/layouts#sending-messages-to-pages) section.
+You can read more about layouts on the [Layouts](/docs/core-concepts/layouts) page and more about `LayoutMsg` on the [Sending messages to pages](/docs/core-concepts/layouts#sending-messages-to-pages) section.

 :::